petercroce/petercroce.org/README.md

-# petercroce.org
+# PeterCroce.org

 This is my personal website.

---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It has information about my background, professional life, and various adventures.
+Also, some writing.

+That's all there is to say about that.